 Fears about the HPV Vaccine

 The vaccine has been approved by The World Health Organisation, The International Federation of Obstetricians and Gynecologists and The National Immunisation Advisory Committee.
 It is considered highly effective in preventing cervical cancer by the worldwide medical community.
-Yet doubts arose about its safety in recent years, following reports of adverse reactions such as chronic fatigue, fibromyalgia and loss of consciousness, reported in Japan, Holland, Denmark, Italy and Mexico.
+Yet doubts arose about its safety in recent years, following reports of adverse reactions and side effects such as chronic fatigue, fibromyalgia and loss of consciousness, reported in Japan, Holland, Denmark, Italy and Mexico.

 In Ireland, a small group of parents founded a support group – Regret - to raise awareness of the issue and to get help for their daughters.